AntonTymczenko/Tomatello/README.md

 `npm run start` to start Server just like in production.
 But you'll have to specify `NODE_ENV=production` in your `.env` file.
-To use this command, you have run `build` script first.
+To use this command, you have to run `build` script first.

 `npm run unit` run unit tests